The MSC Chain of Custody Assessment Process

 Group Chain of Custody

-- A co-operative with distribution centres in multiple locations
+- A co-operative with distribution centers in multiple locations

 - A trans-national seafood processing company with multiple sites